North Charleston police investigating 4th homicide in a week

 The shooting is North Charleston's fourth homicide in the past seven days.

 One of the incidents, which happened April 30 at Dobson Street and Remount Road, involved a teenage girl who shot her stepfather.
-Investigators have not filed a murder charge against the teen and currently consider the incident to be one of self-defense, although the shooting remains under investigation.
+Investigators have not filed a charge against the teen related to the death and consider the incident to be one of self-defense, although the shooting remains under investigation.

 On Friday, two people were killed on Reddin Road during an altercation in which the suspect, 39-year-old Jamal Hassan Doctor, was stabbed.
 Doctor was hospitalized and charged with two counts of murder, three counts of attempted murder and possession of a weapon during the commission of a violent crime.

-No suspects have been identified in connection with Wednesday's shooting, which is the ninth homicide this year in North Charleston and the 27th in the tri-county, according to records compiled by The Post and Courier.
+No suspects have been identified in Wednesday's shooting, which is the ninth homicide this year in North Charleston and the 27th in the tri-county area, according to records compiled by The Post and Courier.